Nemesix493/DevPython_P02/README.md

 # Project 2
-## Install script
+## Install the script

-first get sure you have a python version 3.8 or more
+First get sure you have a python version 3.8 or more

-move to the project directory
+Move to the project directory

-then install all dependences with
+Then install all dependences with

     pip install -r requierment.txt

 ## Run the script
-if you use macOS or linux you can run the script with
+If you use macOS or linux you can run the script with

     ./script.py

-if you use windows you run the script with
+Else if you use windows you run the script with

     python script.py